Skip to content

 • Collection or delivery dates: From 21-23 December

-From its first-ever range of Christmas Day brunch foods (think Exceptional hot maple pigs in Blankets and hot honey streaky bacon) to its festive fondue, the supermarket has shared some of its Christmas food range, and you can even buy some of it already online or in Asda shops.
+From its first-ever range of Christmas Day brunch foods (think Exceptional hot maple pigs in Blankets and hot honey streaky bacon) to its festive fondue, the supermarket’s Christmas food range has much to delight, and is available to buy online or in Asda shops.

-The ultimate cheese-lovers party food, the fondue kits come with Milano Salami, chorizo, gherkins, marinated cherry tomatoes and more, for dipping into a vintage cheddar cheese fondue.
-For a festive twist on the dish, you’ll also be able to try a ‘pigs in duvet wreath’ version.
+The ultimate cheese-lovers party food, the fondue kits come with Milano Salami, chorizo, gherkins, marinated cherry tomatoes and more, for dipping into a vintage cheddar cheese fondue (£6.98, Asda.com).
+For a festive twist on the dish, try a ‘pigs in duvet wreath’ version (£6.80, Asda.com).

 When it comes to desserts and sweet dishes, the gingerbread man is the star of the show.
-More than 30 gingerbread-themed products are launching in stores, including a frozen gingerbread man-shaped Belgian chocolate mousse, filled with gooey toffee sauce and honeycomb pieces.
+More than 30 gingerbread-themed products have launched in stores, including a chocolate gingerbread man sponge pudding (£5.65, Asda.com).

-If you’re looking for a decadent tipple to serve with your Baileys in the evening, you’ll want to add the Exceptional pistachio and milk chocolate flavour cream liqueur to your basket too.
+If you’re looking for a decadent tipple to serve with your Baileys in the evening, you’ll want to add the Exceptional pistachio and milk chocolate flavour cream liqueur to your basket too (£8.16, Asda.com).

-Asda’s Christmas food-to-order range, which will include more than 20 centrepieces, will be available to order from around October for delivery or collection between 21st and 23 December.
+Asda’s Christmas food-to-order range, which includes more than 20 centrepieces, is open for delivery or collection between 21st and 23 December.

 The Co-op Christmas food 2025